Use Damage Assessment

 Conduct damage assessments

-After the damage reports have been assigned by the damage assessment coordinator, public safety officials will need to conduct the damage assessments that have been assigned to them.
-Each mobile worker who has been assigned to conduct an assessment will receive the assignment in the inbox of the survey they are using.
+After damage reports have been assigned by the damage assessment coordinator, public safety officials will need to conduct the damage assessments that have been assigned to them.
+Each mobile worker who has been assigned to conduct an assessment will receive the assignment in their inbox of the survey they are using.

 Submit windshield damage reports